How to Make a Loyalty App

 In the era of capitalism, the competition spins up every other week.
 Thus, many businesses face the problem of attracting new customers and turning them into loyal ones.

 Surely, there are a bunch of ways how businesses can deliver their loyalty programs to consumers.
 However, with mobile devices dominating the market & bringing the most traffic, many companies opt for an app.
-Additionally, 66% of businesses who experienced a lowering of customer loyalty don’t have a mobile app for their programs.
+Additionally, 66% of businesses that experienced a lowering of customer loyalty don’t have a mobile app for their programs.

 So, if you want to build an app for your business or get to know how to improve an existing solution with loyalty features — keep on reading!